This project is protected

 Friction is a design material

-The most impactful thing I designed for PhotoG was a pause.
-Not a feature, not an animation — a moment where someone stops and thinks before continuing.
-I'll use that pattern again.
+The most impactful thing I designed was a pause — a moment where someone stops and thinks before continuing.

-Every user in our tests preferred watching the AI work step-by-step over getting instant results.
-Understanding builds trust.
-Trust builds retention.
-Speed alone doesn't.
+Users preferred watching the AI work step-by-step over getting instant results.
+Trust is built through accumulation, not assertion.